-Recently issued accounting pronouncement: In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
-The amendments in this ASU create Topic 606, Revenue from Contracts with Customers, and supersede the revenue recognition requirements in Topic 605, Revenue Recognition, including most industry-specific revenue recognition guidance throughout the Industry Topics of the Codification.
-In addition, the amendments supersede the cost guidance in Subtopic 605-35, Revenue Recognition-Construction-Type and Production-Type Contracts, and create new Subtopic 340-40, Other Assets and Deferred Costs-Contracts with Customers.
+Recently issued accounting pronouncements: In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+The amendments in this ASU create Topic 606, Revenue from Contracts with Customers and supersede the revenue recognition requirements in Topic 605, Revenue Recognition, including most industry-specific revenue recognition guidance throughout the Industry Topics of the Codification.
+In addition, the amendments supersede the cost guidance in Subtopic 605-35, Revenue Recognition - Construction-Type and Production-Type Contracts and create new Subtopic 340-40, Other Assets and Deferred Costs - Contracts with Customers.
 In summary, the core principle of Topic 606 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The amendments in this ASU are effective for annual reporting periods beginning after December 15, 2018.
-The impact of adopting ASU 2014-09 on the Hospital's financial statements for subsequent periods has not yet been determined.
+Management is evaluating the impact of this standard on the Hospital's financial statements.